DanyalSarwar325/Chrome_Extension/IMPLEMENTATION.md

 - Simpler packaging and submission (no `dist/` folder or bundler required)

 ### Architecture
-The extension follows a clean 3-file separation:
+The extension follows a clean separation of concerns:

 ```
 popup.html / popup.css / popup.js  → User interface (click to trigger)